 This website is run by the Customer Technology team at Renfrewshire Council and is designed to be used by as many people as possible.
 The text should be clear and simple to understand.
 You should be able to:

 To help us make the Renfrewshire Council MyAccount website a positive place for everyone, we've been using the Web Content Accessibility Guidelines (WCAG) 2.1.
 These guidelines explain how to make web content more accessible for people with disabilities, and user friendly for everyone.
+In 2023 the newer WCAG 2.2 notes will be released and we will move on to these, when available, in future revisions and improvments to MyAccount.

 The guidelines have three levels of accessibility (A, AA and AAA).
 We've chosen Level AA as the target for the Renfrewshire Council MyAccount website.